What is a remedial massage?

 How is that different to a Sports Massage?

-Whereas a sports massage is designed to shorten recovery time following a sporting event, where injury is not necessarily present, remedial massages act as a form of treatment targeting either a specific pain, or to provide overall therapy to a tense body.
-So to recap, whilst sports and remedial massages complement each other, the latter tend to focus on muscle recovery, whereas the former are excellent for joint mobility and continuing muscle growth (they’re also a bit more intense!).
+Whereas a sports massage is designed to shorten recovery time following a sporting event, where an injury is not necessarily present, remedial massages act as a form of treatment targeting either a specific pain or to provide overall therapy to a tense body.
+So to recap, whilst sports and remedial massages complement each other, the latter tend to focus on muscle recovery, whereas the former is excellent for joint mobility and continuing muscle growth (they’re also a bit more intense!).